zachflower/dotfiles/README.md

 # `.dotfiles`

 > These are my dotfiles.
-There are many like it, but these ones are mine.
+There are many like them, but these ones are mine.
 Without me, my dotfiles are useless.
 Without my dotfiles, I am useless.

 ## Getting Started